petergeoghegan/amcheck/README.md

 the access method functions behind index scans and other important operations is predicated on these invariants always holding.
-For example, certain functions verify, among other things, that all B-Tree pages have items in "logical" order; if that particular invariant somehow fails to hold, we can expect binary searches on any affected page to produce wrong answers.
-As a consequence of that, index scans may subtly produce wrong answers.
+For example, certain functions verify, among other things, that all B-Tree pages have items in "logical", sorted order (e.g., for B-Tree indexes on text, index tuples should be in collated lexical order).
+If that particular invariant somehow fails to hold, we can expect binary searches on the affected page to incorrectly guide index scans, resulting in wrong answers to SQL queries.
+Problems like this can be very subtle, and might otherwise remain undetected.

 Verification is performed using the same procedures as those used by index scans themselves, which may be user-defined operator class code.
 For example,